mxsjoberg/md2website/posts/a-note-to-self-about-investing-in-stocks.md

-# How to invest in stocks
+# A note to self about investing in stocks

 <mark>May 16, 2020</mark> by [Michael Sjöberg](/about.html)